 Total darkness.

-Then he drove a blow into her stomach.
+He made sure to take out both of her knees, then he drove a finishing blow into her stomach.

-Aura dropped, coughing, clutching her abdomen, still blind.
+Aura dropped onto her bottom, coughing, clutching her abdomen, still helplessly blind.

 "You thought you could beat me," Shade said, stepping closer once again.

 "This year, you were completely outmatched.
-Sucks, I expected more from the champion."
+Sucks because I expected more from the champion."

-—but she could hear him.
-His footsteps closed in, and once he was within range,
+Aura stayed still as his footsteps closed in, and once he was within range, she moved.

-Not missing a beat, she spun and landed a roundhouse into his side.
+Not missing a beat, she spun and landed a roundhouse into his ribs.

-Before he could react, vines shot from the ground, binding his wrists and ankles to the arena floor.
+Shade tried to move, but before he could escape, vines shot from the ground, binding his wrists and ankles to the arena floor.

-"What kind of fucking plants are these?" he demanded.
+"What kind of fucking plants are these?!" he demanded aggressively.

 "They're part of me," Aura explained calmly.

-She sat on his stomach, leaning in close.
-Shade tensed, mesmerized by her.
-Her fuchsia hair shone, illuminated by the sun at her back, and as her lips inched closer to his face,
+Her fuchsia hair shone, illuminated by the sun at her back, and as her lips inched closer, the crowd went wild.

-His eyes closed.
 The referee began to count.
-Shade stayed pinned and motionless, so the announcer declared,
+Shade stayed pinned and motionless for the full ten seconds, so the announcer declared,

 "The winner is Aura!"

-After her victory, Aura stood and lifted her hand.
-A reddish liquid formed in the air, then dripped onto Shade's face.
+After her victory, Aura stood and lifted her hand, twirling her fingers in the air.
+A reddish liquid formed and then splashed onto Shade's face.

 "What—?" he coughed.
 She slowly willed her vines to release him, and he sat up, wiping at his face.
 "What happened?"
 Shade asked, confused.